h0tk3y/better-parse/README.md

       val sumParser = separated(number, plus) use { reduce { a, _, b -> a + b } }
       ```

-      The `associativeLeft` and `associativeRight` combinators do exactly this, but they take the reducing operation as they are built:
+      The `leftAssociative` and `rightAssociative` combinators do exactly this, but they take the reducing operation as they are built:

       ```kotlin
       val term: Parser<Term>